reactgraphqlacademy/graphql-api-training/README.md

 ⚠️ Some info before you start the tasks:
-1- You can define an array using square brackets and the type, example `[Book]` 2- You can use the type `ID` for ids.
+1- You can define an array using square brackets and the type, example `[Book]` 2- You can use the scalar type `ID` for ids.
 3- In GraphQL types are nullable by default.
-If you want to make a type non-nullable use `!` (excalmation mark).
+If you want to make a type non-nullable use `!` (exclamation mark).
 Example:

 ```graphql
 type Book {